A Wife on Both Sides of the River:

-London Overlooked will recall our tribute to the “German siffleur”, the remarkable whistler who entertained certain quarters of nineteenth-century London with his imitations of birds and animals.
-He was of, course, the celebrated David von Joel.
+Regular readers of London Overlooked will recall our tribute to the ‘German siffleur’, the remarkable whistler who entertained certain quarters of nineteenth-century London with his imitations of birds and animals.
+He was of course the celebrated David von Joel.
 And it will be remembered that London could not quite decide what to make of him.
-The reviews that he received were on the whole complimentary—affectionate even—although a note of mockery could often be heard.
+The reviews that he received were on the whole complimentary, even affectionate, although a note of mockery could often be heard.

 As a footnote to that little history, we offer the following.
 This time, though, Herr von Joel plays only a minor role, for the principal character is a child of his.
 She was Frances or Fanny, and she had been born in 1841, when von Joel and his wife Rachel were living in Lisle Street in Soho.
 And her young life was turned upside down by a fellow by the name of John Francis Watkins.

 Watkins was born in about 1836.
-We have no idea where he lived as a boy, but we do know that his father was another John Francis Watkins, and a wallpaper hanger.
+We have no idea where he lived as a boy, but we do know that his father, who was a wallpaper hanger, was another John Francis Watkins.
 In fact father and son were alike in more than just name, for the younger John Francis was also a wallpaper hanger, although later, from at least his early twenties, he worked as a painter.
 What really matters, though, is that in 1859 young Watkins married an attractive girl by the name of Matilda Williams, who at the time was eighteen or nineteen years old.

 Matilda lived south of the river, just off Blackfriars Road in Southwark.
-Her father George, who hailed from Brading on the Isle of Wight, and who at the time of Matilda’s marriage was in his early fifties, was a manufacturer of stays.
-His wife Charlotte, who was a few months his senior, came from Teignmouth in Devon, and was a bonnet maker.
-Matilda had two brothers and two sisters, and she was the second youngest of the five children.
+Her father, George, who hailed from Brading on the Isle of Wight, and who at the time of Matilda’s marriage was in his early fifties, was a manufacturer of stays.
+His wife Charlotte, who was a few months his senior, came from Teignmouth in Devon and was a bonnet maker.
+Matilda had two brothers and two sisters and was the second youngest of the five children.
 She was all set to produce the next generation of the Williams family.

 Whether he flew into rages under provocation, or simply because he had a mean streak, is not clear.
 But the marriage was still in its infancy when Watkins began to threaten Matilda with violence.
 More specifically, he would threaten to cut her throat.
 And on one occasion he almost did.
 Such at least was the claim made by George Williams, who, happening to drop in on his daughter and son-in-law, found Watkins brandishing a razor, with his arm raised ready to strike, and swearing like a trooper.
 George darted forward and snatched the razor before Watkins could carry out his deadly intention.

 But married she was and married she remained.
 For Watkins, in spite of seeing Matilda wrested from him by her father, did not divorce her.
 What he did do was to move up to Marylebone, where in 1862 he bigamously married Fanny von Joel, daughter of the celebrated siffleur.
-She had just turned twenty-one.
-He was about five years older.
+Fanny had just turned twenty-one: Watkins was about five years older.
 How they met we will probably never know.

 Von Joel died three years into his daughter’s marriage.
 He may or may not have seen the writing on the wall, but at least he did not have to witness at first hand the painful disintegration of Fanny’s life with Watkins.
-By all accounts he was cruelly abusive to her, as of course he had been to Matilda.
+By all accounts Watkins was cruelly abusive to her, as of course he had been to Matilda.
 And although we do not know exactly what form his abuse took — which may be just as well — we do have the full details of his final and most callous act of unkindness.

-The case was tried on the 1st of March 1869 at the Old Bailey.
-Watkins pleaded guilty, and was sentenced to eighteen months’ imprisonment, the sentence to be served at the House of Correction in Clerkenwell.
+The case was tried on 1 March 1869 at the Old Bailey.
+Watkins pleaded guilty and was sentenced to eighteen months’ imprisonment, the sentence to be served at the House of Correction in Clerkenwell.